 As far as pre-GHHW “perceptions,” the authors described a consensus that QE lowered 10-year Treasury yields by about 100 basis points, an amount they then refuted.
 That 100 basis point consensus is consistent with a few different literature reviews, as pointed out by GHHW, and also with claims by FOMC members.
-It went undisputed by the attendees in Chicago who published their comments.
+It went undisputed by the conference attendees who published their comments.
 (Three Fed regional bank presidents, an ECB Executive Board member and a few others delivered formal responses.)

 The new research is important, in my opinion, not so much for academic reasons but because I think it foretells the future.
 Before I explain why, though, I need to insert a disclaimer about the likely accuracy of any study that attributes yield changes to QE news of one type or another.